Sponsored Display Amazon Audiences Is Now Available

 While Sponsored Display audiences is an entry-level ad targeting feature, it is the first that allows advertisers who are not using the Amazon Demand Side Platform (DSP) to target audiences viewing specific products and categories, rather than just targeting particular ASINs.

 Sponsored Display audiences are divided into two parts based on targeting options:

-Views remarketing– this allows you to target audiences based on products they have viewed
+Views Remarketing allows you to target audiences based on products they have viewed.

 Interests– allows you to target audiences based on their shopping behavior (for example, those who have recently viewed certain categories).
 Interests are now included under the “Audiences” section.

-Amazon audiences give advertisers access to a large catalog of audience segments and is a way to engage new customers as well as to help you better learn about your brand on Amazon.
+Amazon audiences give advertisers access to an extensive catalog of audience segments and are a way to engage new customers as well as to help you better learn about your brand on Amazon.